 NEFFA is an all-volunteer run organization.
 Come meet the Board, provide feedback, and ask questions.

 The Swedish nyckelharpa: a sampling of tunes old and new, traditional and modern.
-Come to listen or play along.
+Help celebrate #WorldNyckelharpaDay!

 Do you have a favorite Pete Seeger song?
 Do you have a Pete story to share?
 Join us as we celebrate Pete Seeger and the power of song.